AnujDasari01/actiTIME-test-framework-1/README.md

 # ActiTimeProject
 A Github repository for Functional and UI Automation Testing using Java, Selenium, TestNG and Appium.
-This is a Test Automation Framework used to Automate Scenarios for ActiTime Application.

 ## Pre-requisites
 * Windows OS